I looked at the mom/client sitting next to me at truancy court and gave her hand a squeeze.

 What happens when you go to Truancy Court?

 I’ve been to truancy court several times with clients.
 It depends on the judge, the allegations, and so on.
 You will be called up when it’s your turn, and he/she will ask you questions.

 Dress clean and professionally.
 Bring your paperwork and documentation.
 Be polite.
 Speak loudly and clearly.

 Common sense should prevail: Don’t bring any small children unless you absolutely cannot avoid it.
 Turn off your phone.
 Only bring essential adults.
 This is not a family reunion.

 - First, ask the school for a copy of your child’s attendance records.
 Make sure that they match yours and correct any differences.

-- Make sure that you have read up on your school’s truancy and attendance policies, and that the school district has done their part to help you.
+- Make sure that you have read up on your school’s truancy and attendance policies and that the school district has done its part to help you.
 Many states require that districts have a Truancy Prevention Program, so see if yours does and what it entails.
 The school bears some responsibility other than being there with the doors open.

-I never did find out what happened with that dad and I’ve thought about him and others often.
-Hopefully his story has a positive ending.
+I never found out what happened with that dad, and I’ve often thought about him and others.
+Hopefully, his story has a positive ending.
 Yours too!

-(author note: post originally written in 2016, updated today)
+(author note: post originally written in 2015, updated recently)